Kubasonics: Relocation to Newfoundland and "Kubfunland"

 In 2011, bandleader Brian Cherwick relocated to St. John's, Newfoundland, where he became involved in the local music community.
 In September 2015, Brian formed a new iteration of The Kubasonics featuring past member, Maria Cherwick on violin, past guest musician, Jacob Cherwick on drums, Darren "Boobie" Browne on guitar, Matt Hender on bass, and Paul Bendzsa on clarinet and saxophone.

 In March 2017, The Kubasonics were selected to travel to Port of Spain, Trinidad & Tobago, as part of the Club One New Releases television program presented by Bell Media and FLOW TV.

 In April 2017, The Kubasonics released their fifth album, titled Kubfunland.
 This was the first Kubasonics album to feature music sung entirely in Ukrainian.
 The band then proceeded to tour in support of the album throughout the summer of 2017, including stops in Ottawa, Montreal, Toronto, Ukraine, Romania, Slovakia, and Poland.

 Members

+Current

 Current members of the Kubasonics are: